piyalidas10/Angular-Docker-Nginx/README.md

 ## Changes needed
 **📁 ✅ 1.
 Add Dockerfile (ROOT)**

+Creating a basic docker image

+We will optimize the final image size by using a multi-stages build : one stage will rely on the stable nodejs official image (node:lts-slim) to generate the Angular final bundle and one stage will rely on the official nginx image (nginx:stable) to serve the Angular app files.
+Create a Dockerfile (no extension) and paste this content :

 Create a file named Dockerfile in your repo root:
 ```
 # -------- Stage 1: Build Angular --------